Rbla3066/jTetris/README.md

 #jTetris

 My take on tetris using jQuery.
-Still need to add a score board and make it more visually appealing.
+Works great but my code certainly needs some cleaning up though.